PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 ## `fb-refactor4` rank-four bounded-family checkpoint

-The first twelve bounded families of the rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the one-or-more-unary float path, with or without direct inputs.
+The first thirteen bounded families of the rank-four generic NHWC pre-Concat matcher are now separated. `passes/nhwc_concat_layout.py` owns the strict all-direct float path and the one-or-more-unary float path, with or without direct inputs.
 The unary allowlist is RELU, RELU6, LOGISTIC, TANH, and